 You may choose to have another person act on your behalf during the appeal or grievance review process.
-You must designate this person in writing to Blue Cross and Blue Shield.
-Or, if you are not able to do this, a person such as a conservator, a person with power of attorney, or a family member may be your authorized representative.
-Or, he or she may appoint another party to be the authorized representative.
+Except as described below, you must designate this person in writing to Blue Cross and Blue Shield.

+If your claim is for emergency medical care services, a health care professional who has knowledge about your medical condition may act as your authorized representative.
+In this case, you do not have to designate the health care professional in writing.
+If you are not able to designate another person to act on your behalf, then a conservator, a person with power of attorney, or a family member may act as your authorized representative.
+Or, he or she may appoint someone else to act as your authorized representative.